 Title VI of the Civil Rights Act of 1964 is a non-discrimination statute Specifically, Title VI provides that "no person in the United States shall, on the grounds of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance" (42 U.S.C.
 Section 2000d).
+Sex as a protected class was added to Title VI Programs following Section 162(a) of the Federal Aid Highway Act of 1973 (23 U.S.C.
+324).
 Each federal department or agency, which is empowered to extend Federal financial assistance to any program or activity, by way of grant, loan, federal personnel or any federal agreement contract, is authorized, and directed to make the provisions of Section 2000d of this title.